Oil & Vinegar | homemade cleaner for wood furniture

 This is the same spot on the same dresser, treated with nothing, but oil and vinegar.
 It’s been over a month since I used this solution on the dresser and it still looks rich and beautiful.

 Now, I recently tried it on a pair of end tables I purchased at a yard sale for $5.00/piece and it looks a lot better, but in the end, these pieces needed to be refinished.
 The before is on the left, after on the right.
 You can still see the scratches and water damage.

 I also found that this also does not work well on furniture that has a glossy finish.
 It works best on old wood that is dried out, dirty, has a worn finish, and has minimal water damage.
 I’ve even heard from people who have used this method to bring life back into old wood floors!
 They said it worked great.

 So, for a super cheap, super-effective way to bring out the best in wood…

 1.)
-Mix three parts of an oil that won’t go rancid, like Hemp Oil, Walnut Oil, etc., to one part vinegar (White, Apple Cider, etc.).
+Mix three parts of oil (that won’t go rancid), like Hemp Oil, Walnut Oil, etc., to one part white vinegar.
 (Example: if you use 3/4 cup of oil, add 1/4 cup vinegar.)

 2.)
 Mix it in a jar, dip a clean cloth into the mixture, then rub it into the wood.
 You don’t need to wipe it off; the wood just soaks it in.
 If excess does leach out, wipe it away with a microfiber cloth.